jordimanrique/firefox-flights-cart/README.md

     web-ext build

 On the other hand, if you want to build a signed package, you need to have an active user in [firefox developers site](https://addons.mozilla.org/es/developers/).
 For this add-on it has been used the user jordi.manrique@atrapalo.com with its API credentials.
-Then, you only has to execute the order:
+Then, you only have to execute the order, but with the correct api-key and api-secret:

     web-ext sign --api-key=user:13883156:919 --api-secret=5235ca3fe1ccdc0d3d8032d64a3376d583030a3bf07b118c5b23bd72519de117